By: Team T08-2 Since: May 2019 Licence: MIT

 5.3.
 Expenditure List Feature

-This section describes the technical aspects of the Expenditure List
+This section describes the technical aspects of the Expenditure List feature and the design considerations made for the feature.

 5.3.1.
-Purchase
+Purchase package

-This section describes the inner dimensions of the Purchase
+This section describes the inner dimensions of the Purchase package.

 Reason for implementation